 TreatmentOsgood-Schlatter disease may go away when the bones and tendons have finished growing.
 The bump may be permanent.Treatment may include:

-- Use a brace or elastic bandage to support the area as it heals.
+- A strap, brace, or elastic bandage may need to be used to stabilize and support the area as it heals.

 - You may be referred to a physical therapist to strengthen the affected muscles.